Donate Search Phone icon Call our Helpline: 0800 12 44 222

 “It is heartening to learn that there are now more than 1,000 centenarians living in Scotland, a figure that would have been unimaginable at the time these people were born.
 They have experienced transformations in their lives that most of us cannot begin to imagine.

 “The rising number of people celebrating their 100th birthday shows that advances in medicine and the increasing effectiveness of preventative health treatments can help people live longer and healthier lives.
 But lifestyle plays a part too and we know that loneliness and social isolation, which affects so many older people, is extremely damaging to physical and mental wellbeing and can contribute to early death.
-We would encourage older people who do feel alone to contact our friendship line on 0800 12 44 222 to help them feel more connected.

 “While a long life, well lived, is certainly something to celebrate it is also a reminder that there is a considerable amount of work to be done to put in place robust plans that will ensure growing numbers of people in their 90s and beyond are supported to have the best quality of life possible.